 HTTP Header Checker: Audit and Score Security Headers

 Security headers like Content-Security-Policy, Strict-Transport-Security, and X-Frame-Options protect your website and visitors from attacks.
-The problem: many websites either don’t set these headers or configure them poorly – and a header with a weak configuration is barely better than none at all.
+The problem: many websites either do not set these headers or configure them poorly – and a header with a weak configuration is barely better than none at all.

 This tool checks up to 15 URLs at once, scores each security header with a quality rating instead of a simple “present/missing” check, and uncovers information leaks where your server reveals sensitive details like the software it runs.